 01. What is Wolbachia?

 Wolbachia are safe, natural bacteria present in up to 60% of insect species, including some mosquitoes.
-However, Wolbachia is not usually found in the Aedes aegypti mosquito, the primary species responsible for transmitting viruses such as Zika, dengue and chikungunya.
+However, Wolbachia is not usually found in the Aedes aegypti mosquito, the primary species responsible for transmitting viruses such as Zika, dengue, chikungunya and yellow fever.